ajurry/linear_algebra_experimentation/README.md

-# linear_algebra_experimentation
+# Linear Algebra Refresher
-Experimenting with Linear Algebra in Python
+My own personal refresher on Linear Algebra using Python...
+It has been far too long!